Are you looking for the perfect Alaska itinerary for your Alaska road trip? Well, you have definitely come to the right place!

 Mostly everyone is familiar with the Skechers brand, and these Air Run high fashion sneakers come in a lot of colors to match your outfits and are still affordable.

 If you are visiting Alaska in warmer weather you may want a pair of sandals to wear exploring.
-I highly recommend these Vionics adjustable strap orthotic sandals.
+I highly recommend these Vionics adjustable strap orthotic sandals

-I also sometimes bring along my Vionic Tides flip flops.
+I also sometimes bring along my Vionic Tides flip-flops.
 The toe post is so comfortable which makes wearing these super comfortable.

 We all need to protect our eyes from the sun’s harmful UVA/UVB rays.
 These unisex polarized sunglasses come in a lot of lens colors and frame designs and are extremely affordable too.